 |Investors||Indigram Labs, GenNext Venture, Nexus Venture Partners and Omnivore|

-So this was our list of agriculture companies in India.
-Hope this list helps you in having agritech business idea you can start with.
+This was our list of agriculture companies in India.
+Hope this helps you in having agritech business idea you can start with.
 If you know any great agriculture startup which we should feature, please mention it in the comment.